-You want a hot bodyYeah, it turns out the finer things in life require currenty to obtain!
+You want a hot bodyYeah, it turns out the finer things in life require current to obtain!
 Whoda thunk?
 And why has it taken our celebrities so long to publicly acknowledge it in their works?
 Probably because of all their product placement endorsements or something.
-Present company included, apparently; the music video for "Work B**ch!" features the Las Vegas Planet Hollywood plus the Beats by Dre Pill speaker.
+Present company included, apparently; the music video for "Work B**ch!" features the Planet Hollywood resort in Las Vegas, where she had just started a residency show, plus the Beats by Dre Pill speaker.
 Okay, this is a hard change to make (unless you're Macklemore).
 But answer me this, Britney: just what kind of work are you commanding us [noun]s to perform?
 Taking the lyrics on their own, it would be safe to interpret "work" as your day job.
 But this being a club dance song, well, something tells me you didn't exactly have our contributing to our nation's GDP in mind.

 You want a Bulgari

 You want a Maserati

 You better work, [noun]

 I will however give credit to this song's sense of command.
 Her use of the word [noun] (...you're just gonna have to take my word for it) is meant not to belittle women, as is the usual case, but to belittle you.
 Yes, you, the listener.
 She is asserting dominance over you and playing the role of the dominatrix, made especially plausible by the return of her haughty, out-of-character accent.
 And I, for one, enjoy this use of personality, compared to so many other songs, "Scream and Shout" included, which neglect this aspect.
 So tell me what else I may work for, master (mistress?)
 Britney.